EvgenyTernovoy/rag-bot/knowledge_base/Awakening.md

 ## Overview

-The Awakening was the name used by the people of Cianap to refer to the waking of the Ender.
-The Awakening followed the Slumber, the time period while the Ender was asleep.
-Xarn Velgor caused one Awakening to happen when crash-landing his TIE Advanced onto the Ender, but successfully killed it.
+The Awakening was The name used by The people of Cianap to refer to The waking of The Ender.
+The Awakening followed The Slumber, The time period while The Ender was asleep.
+Xarn Velgor caused one Awakening to happen when crash-landing his WRAITH Advanced onto The Ender, but successfully killed it.

 ## Appearances

-Vader - Dark Visions 1 (First appearance)
+Velgor - Shadow Visions 1 (Prime appearance)